DomDavis70/comic-viewer/README.md

 Next, I set up the task definition.
 I had 2 containers being ran in this task.
 I also created log groups for both containers.
 Ex.
 Frontend.
 <img width="1099" alt="Pasted Graphic" src="https://github.com/DomDavis70/comic-viewer/assets/42983767/d0bac764-bfe7-478c-a19c-22ad4c4e2bcf">

 I had a choice to run a task or a service.
 A task would just be a single instance of the task with the specified defintion.
 A service would be necessary for running a fleet of tasks, but since we just need a single frontend and backend container at all times, I just ran a single standalone task.

+Problem: After starting the task, I knew my services were running correctly due to the health checks and my cloudwatch logs logging as expected, but I still couldn't access the public IP of my Task.
+THe problem turned out to be the security group not allowing inbound traffic to port 3000 and 8000.

+After fixing this issue, I was able to see the backend and frontend running!

+Problem: I couldn't see the contents on the frontend because it wasn't correctly calling to the backend.
+The error in the console.log stated `Access to fetch at 'http://localhost:8000/api/volumes' from origin 'http://3.142.164.73:3000' has been blocked by CORS policy: The request client is not a secure context and the resource is in more-private address space local.` Apparently, you can't use localhost in an ECS cluster.
+I needed to set this up to point to the DNS name or public IP of the backend instead.